André van der Merwe

 André van der Merwe is a South African urologist.
 He is currently head of urology at the University of Stellenbosch and an associate professor at Tygerberg Hospital.
 He is best known for conducting the world's first successful penis transplant in 2014.
 He also performed the first laparoscopic kidney removal in South Africa.

-Life
+Early life and education

 Van der Merwe grew up in the town of Sutherland in the Northern Cape province of South Africa.
 His childhood dream was to become an astronomer.
 He is a fan of singer Barbra Streisand.

-Qualifications

-As of 2014, Van der Merwe held the following qualifications: Membership of the Royal College of Surgeons (MRCS) of England, MRCS of Edinburgh, Fellowship of the College of Urologists of South Africa, a Master of Medicine in Urology, and a Master of Clinical Epidemiology.
+Merwe received his MBChB degree from Stellenbosch University.
+Then he received MMed degree in Urology from the University of Cape Town, MRCS degree from Royal College of Surgeons of England, and Fellowship from Colleges of Medicine of South Africa.

 Career

 Apart from his positions at the University of Stellenbosch and the Tygerberg Hospital, Van der Merwe is a National Deputy Delegate for South Africa with the Société Internationale d'Urologie.

 As a urologist, Van der Merwe regularly performs kidney transplants.
 In 2008, he performed the first laparoscopic removal of kidney in South Africa.
 The kidney was removed from a living donor to be donated to her sister.
 The duration of the surgery was four hours in total, which is longer than a traditional kidney removal.
 Van der Merwe said that the longer surgery time was offset by the much quicker patient recovery time.
 Van der Merwe said that the new method of organ removal could attract up to 40% more donors than there were at the time.